tryfer/node-tryfer/README.md

       }
     ]

-There should be a URI annotation, a client send annotation, a client receive annotation, and extra string annotations documentiong aspects of the response from the server.
+There should be a URI annotation, a client send annotation, a client receive annotation, and extra string annotations documenting aspects of the response from the server.

 In the server terminal, you will see a list of all the traces that the server records, which look like this: